18F/handbook/_pages/business-units/18f/projects-partners/microrequests.md

 ## What is the process for making a microrequest?

 Describe your need in the #microrequests channel, where one of our channel managers will help to scope it and will then submit a [staffing request](https://github.com/18F/staffing/issues).
 Staffing leads will then work to identify the right people to help.
+Please do not request specific people when making your requests.

 The microrequest channel managers will make the determination about whether the description of the work matches the definition of a microrequest above.
 If the work is beyond the scope of a microrequest, we will make our best effort to complete the work, but will not put existing project work at risk.